TymurBondar/TymurBondar/README.md

 ---

-Feel free to connect with me here on GitHub or through my social media channels!
+Feel free to connect with me through my social media channels or you can email tymurbondar@outlook.com!